turingschool/gear-up/m4_sessions/1903_inning/privacy.md

 * (10) What are you willing to give away?
 Where do you draw the line for what you're willing to give away?
 ```
 -
+- What are the benefits of being tracked? what are the cons?
+- present both viewpoints

 Break up into small groups and discuss where they stand with this.
 Report back to Large Group?
 ```